-Planning Priorities for 2024
+Planning Priorities for 2025

-- Begin work on the 2050 HAMPO MTP, to meet the anticipated adoption date of September 2025.
-This document identifies the vision, goals and objectives, and strategies that will promote the movement of people and goods throughout the MPO planning region. - Continue to prioritize efforts to support local, state, and federal initiatives, and others identified in the 2045 MTP. - Review and maintenance of MPO's Bylaws, Participation Plan, and all other administrative documents for the HAMPO to ensure continued compliance with federal and state legislations. - Develop and maintain multi-year planning schedule to coordinate updates to major planning documents. - Perform an annual self-certification review through the continued maintenance of administrative documents and ongoing status and performance reviews associated with UPWP deliverables.
-This ensures compliance with federal requirements and reinforces HAMPO participating the 3-C (Comprehensive, Continuing, and Coordinated) planning process. - Utilize Equity Analysis completed in FY 23 to identify ways HAMPO can improve public outreach efforts and areas where there are equity deficiencies in the planning process. - Develop application for GAMPO Special PL funds to update the HAMPO Freight Plan, which highlights the importance of freight in the HAMPO region and provides recommendations to improve access and freight infrastructure to promote growth potential. - Increased coordination with other coastal MPOs (CORE, BATS, LATS) by inviting them to participate in MPO committee meetings and to provide input on joint areas where coordination is needed (Port of Savannah, I-95 related projects, Fort Stewart) - Support Liberty County Comprehensive Plan update by identifying land development strategies that support sustainable transportation goals for the region.
+- Provide support for the adoption of the 2050 HAMPO MTP in September 2025. - Provide support for the SS4A Safety Action Plan, including plan implementation and coordination on potential project development. - Continue to prioritize efforts to support local, state, and federal initiatives, and others identified in the 2045 MTP. - Review and maintenance of MPO's Bylaws, Participation Plan, and all other administrative documents for the HAMPO to ensure continued compliance with federal and state legislations. - Maintain multi-year planning schedule to coordinate updates to major planning documents. - Continue ongoing maintenance of administrative documents ahead of upcoming 2026 selfcertification review.
+Perform continued status and performance reviews associated with UPWP deliverables.
+This ensures compliance with federal requirements and reinforces HAMPO participating the 3-C (Comprehensive, Continuing, and Coordinated) planning process. - Utilize Equity Analysis completed in FY 23 to identify ways HAMPO can improve public outreach efforts and areas where there are equity deficiencies in the planning process. - Develop application for GAMPO Special PL funds to update the HAMPO Freight Plan, which highlights the importance of freight in the HAMPO region and provides recommendations to improve access and freight infrastructure to promote growth potential. - Increased coordination with other coastal MPOs (CORE, BATS, LATS) by inviting them to participate in MPO committee meetings and to provide input on joint areas where coordination is needed (Port of Savannah, I-95 related projects, Fort Stewart)